icholy/gdbb-extract/README.md

 # Go: Inline GDB Breakpoints

-This tools searches your go source files for specially formatted comments and converts them to gdb breakpoints.
+This tool searches your go source files for specially formatted comments and converts them to gdb breakpoints.

 **Example:**